boucadair/netconf-port-numbers/draft-ietf-netconf-port-numbers.md

 832 for NETCONF over the Simple Object Access Protocol (SOAP) {{?RFC4743}}, 4334 for NETCONF Call Home {{?RFC8071}}, and 6513 for NETCONF over Transport Layer Security (TLS) {{?RFC7589}}{{?I-D.ietf-netconf-over-tls13}}.

 However, three of these assignments are for protocols that are not deployed and were tagged as Historic ({{?RFC4743}} and {{?RFC4744}}).
-Also, one such assignment is for a transport protocol (i.e., UDP) for which the requesting application does not apply.
 All these assignments are undesirable.

 This document de-assigns these unused port numbers.